meilisearch/documentation/reference/features/known_limitations.md

 **Limitation:** MeiliSearch can index a maximum of __65,536 attribute per document.
 If an document contains more than 65,536 attributes, an error will be thrown.

 **Explanation:** This limit is enforced for performance and storage reasons.
-The bigger are the documents, the bigger is the DB on the disk, and the slower is the search.
+The bigger are the internal data structures made to save information on the documents, the bigger the DB is on the disk, and the slower is the search.

 ### Maximum number of documents in an index